EMERGING MARKETS-Brazilian real leads Latam FX higher, stocks gain

 Argentina peso (parallel) ARSB=

-(Reporting by Bansari Mayur Kamdar and Anisha Sircar in Bengaluru; editing by David Evans)
+(Reporting by Bansari Mayur Kamdar, Anisha Sircar and Shreyashi Sanyal in Bengaluru; editing by David Evans and Nick Zieminski)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.